Carrstone

-Carrstone (or carstone, also known as Silsoe, heathstone, ironstone or gingerbread) is a sedimentary sandstone conglomerate formed during the Cretaceous period.
+Carrstone (or carstone, also known as Silsoe, heathstone, ironstone, honeystone or gingerbread) is a sedimentary sandstone conglomerate formed during the Cretaceous period.
 It varies in colour from light to dark rusty ginger.
 Used as a building stone it can be found in Bedfordshire, Cambridgeshire and extensively in the historic buildings of northwest Norfolk.

 Carrstone can vary in quality depending on factors such as the degree of iron oxide present, and sufficient pressure to form the matrix.
 Carrstone can also phase into puddingstone, ferricrete and silver carr.
 Because of its variations it does not lend itself to carving or finer work.
 Carrstonework can be seen in forms such as: random carrstone, coursed carrstone, ashlared carrstone, all with, or without, galleting.
 Other patterns of use are: rough carrstone sipps (slips, shale or brickettes) and cut carrstone sipps, both used in masonry fields between brickwork quoins.